freeman-lab/pdf-to-png/README.md

 #pdf-to-png

-Convert a PDF file to a PNG file, useful for generating thumbnails.
+Render a PDF to a PNG, useful for generating thumbnails.
 Just uses `electron-spawn` and `pdf.js`, doesn't require any image processing libraries.

 ## install